Fix: High CPU Usage

 Does your computer suffer from high CPU usage?
 Here's a simple guide on how to lower CPU usage and increase the performance of your PC.

-To help you resolve this issue, we traced all the possible causes and found the solutions which we have shared in this guide.
+To help you resolve this issue, we traced all the possible causes and found the solutions which we have shared in this comprehensive guide.

 Table of ContentsShow